rpyron/delim-SOM/README.md

 # Running the Code

-With all of the files (kohonen_code.R, monticola_models.R, seal_in.str, seal_clim.csv, and seal_morph.csv) in the same directory, we can simply execute monticola_models.R.
+With all of the code and data files in the package directories ('R' and 'data'), we can simply execute monticola_example.R from the base directory.
 The main pieces are as follows.

 ```
-a <- read.structure("./seal_in.str",
+a <- read.structure("./data/seal_in_c90.str",
                     n.ind = 71,
                     n.loc = 7809,
                     onerowperind = FALSE,